jarafranco/jarafranco/README.md

 ### Hi there 👋

+I'm Franco Jara, frontend developer.
+I work with React and I love new challenges!

+I'm currenly working on Wordpress, but I'm looking for jobs with React, because I love it.
+Nowadays I'm in Alkemy, doing an acceleration, where I'm learning some practices, doing a project and working in teams!

+### My values 🌟

+- Responsabilty
+- Always I want to learn something new
+- Commitment with the project

+### My skills

+- React
+- Redux
+- Bootstrap
+- Material UI
+- Sass
+- Javascript ES6

+### Languages

+- Spanish (Native)
+- English (A2)
+- Italian (B1)

+### Contact Me! 💻

+The best way to get touch with me is mail: jarafranco122@gmail.com

 <!--
 **Franco-19/Franco-19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.